-I LOVE this quick and easy home decor project!
-Here’s How to Make a Pretty and Easy DIY Wood Towel Rack any size, to match any room.
+I LOVE this quick and easy home décor project!
+Here’s How to Make a Pretty and Easy DIY Wood Towel Rack or towel holder to match any room.

-How to Make A Pretty and Easy DIY Wood Towel Rack
+Make a Pretty and Easy DIY Wood Towel Rack or Towel Holder

 This easy DIY project was definitely a quick win.
 I recently replaced the wood counter tops I made for our laundry room with quartz.